emhamzahazeen/multipack/README.md

 `npm run test:packages` - run `jest` tests in each package and colect coverage from all packages

+`npm run test:e2e:packages` - run `jest` e2e tests

 `npm run watch:test:packages` - run and watch all tests for changes

+`npm run watch:e2e:test:packages` - run and watch all tests for changes

 `npm run lint:packages` - lint all packages

 `npm run fix:packages` - lint and fix all packages

-To run e2e tests just change directory to `packages/multipack/multipack-e2e-tests` and run `npm run test` To run integration example if you build an react library just change directory to `packages/multipack/multipack-e2e-tests` and run `npm run start` this command will start a ready to use server preconfigured to work well with React.
+`npm run start:e2e` - To run integration example.
+This command will start a ready to use server preconfigured to work well with React.
 It use under hood `create-react-app`

 ## Contributing